 Corded electric lawn mowers have a risk of mowing over the power cable, which would switch off the supply and stop the mowing process.
 The machine can also cause electrocution during damp seasons and, as such, poses some severe health risks.
 The functionality is also limited to a small range, so corded lawn mowers are not used in large organizations or professional applications.

 Cordless electric lawn mowers are a more advanced electric machine version of lawn mowers that eliminate the drawbacks that corded machines face.
 The cordless lawn mowers are usually powered by 1-4 rechargeable batteries, each 12V.

 For a larger application, more batteries can be used, increasing the run time of the motor.
 Corded lawn mowers are extremely precise, environmentally-friendly, and are very easy to operate.
 They combine the best features of all of the previous versions of lawn mowers and provide excellent control variation for users.

 They are adaptable to change and rechargeable, which is convenient for continuous application.
 One drawback, though, is that they are more expensive and do not provide the same level of torque as gasoline lawn mowers.
 Batteries have limited capability and more of them would be required to match the output torque to that of the gasoline lawn mowers.

-Things to Consider before Buying a Lawn Mower
+What to Consider Before Buying a Lawn Mower

 Having discussed the three different kinds of lawn mowers, and the benefits and drawbacks of each, it comes down to the problem of selecting the best one.
 At times, this is a difficult decision to make, as many are strikingly good.
 In order to make the right call, one needs to consider a few important things.